-Explore the evolution of the judiciary in British India, from the pre-colonial system of caste panchayats and qazi-led courts to significant reforms under British administrators like Warren Hastings, Cornwallis, and William Bentinck.
-Understand the transformation of judicial structures, the separation of powers, and the establishment of new courts.
-Evaluate the positive and negative aspects of British judicial reforms, including their impact on law and justice in India.
+Explore the evolution of the judiciary in British India, from pre-colonial systems to reforms under Hastings, Cornwallis, Bentinck, and later developments.
+Understand the positive and negative aspects of British judicial reforms.

 District Diwani Adalats: Established for civil disputes, placed under the collector.
 Hindu and Muslim laws applied based on the religion of the parties.